-In addition, the Argyll & Bute Local Housing Strategy 2022-2027 was launched in April 2022.
-This incorporates a comprehensive equalities statement and is underpinned by a suite of impact assessments which encompass Homelessness amongst other related housing services and functions.
+The current Argyll & Bute Local Housing Strategy 2022-2027 incorporates a comprehensive equalities statement and is underpinned by a suite of impact assessments which encompass Homelessness amongst other related housing services and functions.
 As well as a full Equalities and Socio-Economic Impact Assessment, the Council has carried out impact assessments for the LHS in respect of Human Rights, Children's Rights and Wellbeing, Island and Rural Communities, as well as a Health Impact Assessment.